louisfghbvc/Leetcode/README.md

 │      1409.
 Queries on a Permutation With Key.cpp
 │      1413.
 Minimum Value to Get Positive Step by Step Sum.cpp │      1424.
 Diagonal Traverse II.cpp
+│      1431.
+Kids With the Greatest Number of Candies.cpp
+│      1437.
+Check If All 1's Are at Least Length K Places Away.cpp
+│      1441.
+Build an Array With Stack Operations.cpp
+│      169.
+[Like] Majority Element.cpp
 │      238.
 [Like]Product of Array Except Self.cpp
 │      717.
 1-bit and 2-bit Characters.cpp
 │      Counting Elements.cpp